tozhang665/Amazin-Zone/README.md

 ## Description
  Amazin-Zone is a clone of the popular website Amazin.com .
-It is made with the Create/Read/Update/Delete functionality on Review and Cart.
-It also includes the
+It is made with the Create/Read/Update/Delete functionality on Review and Cart as well as User Authentication
  ![](app/assets/images/readMe_images/index.png)

 ## Technology used